Property Disposition

 How and when will the decision be made as to how the building will be used?

-What is the Property Disposition Advisory Committee and what do they do?
+What is the Property Disposition Advisory Committee, who is on it, and what do they do?

 How do I apply to participate as a member of the Advisory Committee?